UAVXP/neet/README.md

 ```

 ## TODO
-I'm going to add SendOmit, SendPAS and SendPVS sometime later.
 Support for message chunking is also would be cool (65533 bytes, remember, right?
 You nasty big message fanboy)